GeoscienceAustralia/anuga-viewer/INSTALL_ubuntu.rst

          sudo make install
          sudo ldconfig

       the executable will be created in the anuga_viewer/bin folder.
+You might want to add that directory to your path environment variable.